cjheath/AD9959/README.md

 up to 1 millisecond to stabilise.
 This library does not insert that delay, so you can use that time to initialise other things.
-With the calibration provided the library computes the accurate core frequency which is used in creating new frequency divisors.
+With the calibration provided the library computes the accurate core frequency which is used in creating new frequency delta words.

 ## Setting the frequency, amplitude and phase

-The frequency divider for a given frequency is obtained using frequencyDivider().
-Because this conversion uses slow 64-bit arithmetic, you might save the result to use later.
+The frequency delta word for a given frequency is obtained using frequencyDelta().
+This conversion uses a 32x32->64 bit multiply, which takes perhaps 33us, so you might save the result to use later.

     uint32_t	div;
-    div = dds.frequencyDivider(455000);
+    div = dds.frequencyDelta(455000);

-The functions setFrequency(), setDivider(), setAmplitude() and setPhase() prepare the signal(s) to generate:
+The functions setFrequency(), setDelta(), setAmplitude() and setPhase() prepare the signal(s) to generate:

     dds.setFrequency(MyAD9959::Channel2, 7140000UL);	// shorthand for:
-    dds.setDivider(MyAD9959::Channel2, frequencyDivider(7140000UL));	// 7.14MHz
+    dds.setDelta(MyAD9959::Channel2, frequencyDelta(7140000UL));	// 7.14MHz
     dds.setAmplitude(MyAD9959::Channel2, 1023);		// Maximum amplitude value
     dds.setPhase(MyAD9959::Channel2, 16383);		// Maximum phase value (same as -1)